liangrog/lmdo/README.md

-The existing open source tool sets such as [Apex](https://github.com/apex/apex) and  [Serverless](https://github.com/serverless/serverless) bear all sort of limitations and too much abstractions, preventing the flexibility of utilising AWS cloudformation and other resource.
+The existing open source tool sets such as [Apex](https://github.com/apex/apex) and  [Serverless](https://github.com/serverless/serverless) bear all sort of limitations and too much abstractions, preventing the flexibility of utilising AWS cloudformation and other resources.

 lmdo allows:

-- Customized cloud formation
+- Customizing cloud formation template
-- Utilising Lambda function for queries
+- Utilising Lambda function for queries to other AWS resources
 - Working in a team environment
 - Passing in parameters to cloud formation template